informatixinc/Cal-Notify/README.md

 * Conducted research to understand the trends within the industry and other State solutions
 * Created [personas]() to identify, personalize and focus on end users’ needs
 * Developed [user stories]() and created backlog
 * Developed front end UI web/mobile application.
-Conducted [usability testing]()testing and improvements were incorporated into the design and user stories.
-The first usability test results are
+Conducted [usability testing]() and improvements were incorporated into the design and user stories.
+The first usability test results are [here.]()